w3c/wai-intro-wcag/content/index.md

 ## Who WCAG is for {#for}

+WCAG is for those who want a technical standard.
+It is not an introduction to accessibility. **For links to introductory material, see [“Where should I start?” in the FAQ](/standards-guidelines/wcag/faq/#start).**

 WCAG is primarily intended for:

 -   Web content developers (page authors, site designers, etc.)